-If you have high blood pressure, diabetes, or high cholesterol, your doctor may advise you to keep your:
+If you have high blood pressure, diabetes, or high cholesterol, your health care provider may advise you to:

 Living a Healthy Lifestyle

-Some of the risk factors for heart disease that you CAN control are:
+Some controllable risk factors for heart disease are:

-- Drinking alcohol.
-If you drink, limit yourself to no more than 1 drink a day for women, or 2 for men.
-Drinking more than this does more harm than good.
+- Drinking alcohol .
+If you drink, limit yourself to no more than 1 drink a day for women, or 2 a day for men.

-- Weight.
+- Weight .
 Maintain a healthy weight.
-Strive for a BMI (body mass index) between 18.5 and 24.9 and a waist smaller than 35 inches.
+Strive for a body mass index (BMI) between 18.5 and 24.9 and a waist smaller than 35 inches (90 centimeters).

 Eating a Healthy Diet